Codecademy/docs/content/pytorch/concepts/tensors/terms/cat/cat.md

 ## Parameters

-- `tensors`: A sequence of tensors to be concatenated.
+- `tensors`: A sequence (like a list or tuple) of tensors to be concatenated.
 All tensors must have the same shape in all dimensions except for the specified dimension.
 - `dim`: An integer specifying the dimension along which the tensors will be concatenated.
-The default value is 0, which means concatenation will occur along the first dimension.
+The default value is `0`, which means concatenation will occur along the first dimension.
 - `out`: A pre-allocated tensor with the correct shape to store the result of the concatenation.
+If not provided, a new tensor will be allocated.

 ## Example 1